 There are four major requirements that building or engineering contractors must comply with prior to any construction work:

 The Environmental Licensing Act (Wet algemene bepalingen omgevingsrecht) combines the national regulation of building law, housing law and environmental law and establishes a single procedure, a single governing all-inclusive permit for, among other things, a construction project.
 The activities that can be included in this one permit for the construction project as a whole, include:

 We note that the Dutch government is currently reviewing the Dutch planning (and building legislation) and adopted the new Environmental Act (Omgevingswet), which is a complete overhaul of the current existing legal framework.
-The Environmental Act will is envisaged to enter into force on 1 January 2023, however this date is postponed several times and might be postponed again.
+The Environmental Act is envisaged to enter into force on 1 January 2023, however this date is postponed several times and might be postponed again.